solar-wallet/solar-faq/docs/guide/03-installation.md

 1. Go to [solarwallet.io](https://solarwallet.io/).
 Click "GET WALLET NOW".
 2. Choose the version of the wallet you would like to download (for Window, Mac, Linux, iOS or Android).
-3. Depending on which version you are downloading, you have to take some action on your operating system when installing.
+3. Depending on which version you are downloading, you might have to take some action on your operating system while installing.

 ## Download (iOS/Android)